mattearly/dmpower/README.md

 ### 5. Kismet's Random Name

 * **Name Generator**.
 7732 names from Kismet's list randomized with Mersenne Twister.
-Great for helping with naming.
 Use the name, use something close that is more fitting to the scenario, or just roll a new random name to inspire new name ideas.
 I find this very helpful when DMing and no longer mind when players constantly keep asking the names of every single (seemingly inconsequential) NPC.
-A good name means a lot for immersion.
+A good name can mean a lot for immersion.

 [back to index](#0-index)